brianspiering/quotes_from_me/README.md

 "Accuracy is the pie chart of performance metrics."

-"Time is linear.
-Analysis ideas are combinatorial."
+"My time is linear.
+Analysis ideas are combinatorial.
+Training state-of-the-art models is exponential."

 "I rather delete code than write code."